A user-friendly service to help you discover outdoor rock climbs with ease.

 Understand the landscape

-To better understand the scope, I began my research around the trend of rock climbing and how current climbing apps are helping climbers locate routes and get familiar with the area.
+To gain a clearer understanding of the trend, I began researching rock climbing and how current climbing apps help climbers locate routes and familiarize themselves with the area.

 Research goal

-Empathize with the user and get to know their experience around climbing outside and what the sport means for them.
+Empathize with the user and get to know their experience with climbing outdoors and what the sport means to them.

-Understand the main motivations, frustrations and pain points users have when it comes to finding climbs outdoors.
+Understand the main motivations, frustrations, and pain points users face when finding climbs outdoors.

 Methodology